mParticle/docs/src/pages/integrations/customerio/event/index.md

 ## User Attribute Mapping

-mParticle will only forward event and user data to Customer.io for users that have an email address (`MPUserIdentityEmail`) defined.
-When forwarding user data, mParticle uses `MPUserIdentityCustomerId` as the Customer.io user_id.
-If CustomerId is not defined, mParticle uses the email address instead.  mParticle always forwards  users' email, $FirstName, and $LastName, and will optionally forward all user attributes if the configuration parameter "Include ALL user attributes?" is enabled.
+mParticle will only forward event and user data to Customer.io for users that have a valid customer id (`MPUserIdentityCustomerId`) or an email (`MPUserIdentityEmail`) defined.
+When forwarding user data, mParticle primarly uses `MPUserIdentityCustomerId` as the Customer.io user_id.
+If CustomerId is not defined, mParticle uses the email address instead.  mParticle always forwards  users' $FirstName, and $LastName, and will optionally forward all user attributes if the configuration parameter "Include ALL user attributes?" is enabled.

 ## User Opt-out